 “There was a show called Office Gossip on BBC One in the spring of 2001.
 That summer, The Office came along and I remember people going, ‘Haven’t we done the ‘sitcom set in an office’ thing?”

 Linehan meanwhile, um, gently suggests that you should avoid the mockumentary.
 “I’m so f*cking sick of [comedy] shows where people do interviews to camera to further the plot,” he says.
 “It’s lazy and the ultimate negation of ‘show don’t tell’.
 It’s just people looking into the camera telling you what’s going on and I don’t like it.
 Look at Monty Python.
 They never stayed still.
 They reinvented comedy every week.
 That’s what you should aim for.”

 The intricacies of plotting and TV trends are one thing, but first you need to turn your jumble of ideas into something workable.
 Linehan offers a method.
 “I collate unconnected ideas,” he explains.
 “Dialogue, funny set pieces, characters… I buy index cards and write them on.
 Once I’ve got 100 or so, I spread them out on the floor and see if they connect and form stories.”

 This haphazard approach fits with Lumsden’s criteria for a great sitcom script.
 “I need that fizz of surprise,” she says.
 “If you’ve seen it all before, it’s so disappointing.
 Laughter comes from having your expectations tripped up so, right from page one, that’s important.”

 Another plus point of sitcom creation is that it’s often collaborative.
-“A co-writer is worth considering, as a lot of the best comedy is written by partnerships,” says Ellard.
+“A co-writer is worth considering, as a lot of the best comedy is written by sponsored_longforms,” says Ellard.
 “But be aware that just because you make each other laugh in the pub doesn’t mean it will work for an audience.”

 And we’re back to the original question.
 Can a normal person, without a history in comedy, really turn everyday humour into a script-writing career?